Fabulous Flournoy: International career

 A naturalised UK citizen, Flournoy won a bronze medal with the England national team at the 2006 Commonwealth Games in Melbourne.
 He earned 16 caps in total for England.

 Awards and honours

 Flournoy was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to British basketball and the community in the North East.

 Post-playing career

 He has also served as a colour commentator for BBC Radio, including at the 2012 Olympic Games.
 In 2019, Flournoy was hired as an assistant video coordinator by the Toronto Raptors of the NBA.
 The move reunited Flournoy with his former coach, Nick Nurse.
 Nurse was responsible for signing Flournoy to his first professional contract as a player for the Birmingham Bullets in 1996.

+On September 5, 2023, Flournoy became an assistant coach for the Philadelphia 76ers.